raoulritter/mistral-a16z-hackathon/README.md

 ## Features👨‍🦯

-- Audio transcription using Whisper model
+- Audio transcription using the whipser-v3-turbo model

 - Image processing and analysis